Moesif/apidocs/source/includes/collector-api/_companies-api.md

 We recommend using database ids instead of the company's name or website domain, because database ids never change.

 - A `session_token` is an API key or [JSON Web Tokens's](https://jwt.io/introduction/) (JWT) that expires after a short duration.
 Unlike company ids, session tokens, are __transient__.
-Thus the same company can be associated with many API keys and tokens over the lifetime of the company.
+Thus, the same company can be associated with many API keys and tokens over the lifetime of the company.

 |Name|Type|Required|Description|